DUAL DEGREE PROGRAMS in Engineering, in Computer Science, in Electrical Engineering and Applied Physics, and in Computer Science and Engineering.

 - the six-quarter physical education requirement

-- the distribution requirement -- two units from the same discipline from each of four groups:
+- the group requirement -- three units from each of three groups:

 - Earning at least 22 units of credit, at least 20 of which must be earned at Reed (at most, only two transfer units may be applied to distribution requirements).